vaish06navi/Netflix-Dashboard/README.md

 - Screenshots
 - Usage

 # Description

-The Netflix Data Analysis project utilizes Tableau to create interactive visualizations and dashboards based on the Netflix dataset.
-It provides insights into different aspects such as content distribution, genres, release dates, and ratings.
+The Netflix Data Analysis project leverages Tableau to construct interactive visualizations and dashboards derived from the Netflix dataset.
+It offers insights into various aspects including content distribution, genres, release dates, and ratings

-The project includes various visualizations to answer questions like:
+The project encompasses a range of visualizations aimed at addressing questions such as:

-- What are the most common genres in the Netflix library?
+- What are the most prevalent genres in the Netflix library?
-- How has the content distribution changed over the years?
+- How has the distribution of content evolved over the years?
-- Which countries have the highest number of Netflix titles?
+- Which countries boast the highest number of Netflix titles?
-- What is the average rating of movies and TV shows on Netflix?
+- What is the average rating of movies and TV shows available on Netflix?

 # Dataset
 The dataset used for this project is the Netflix Movies and TV Shows dataset available on Kaggle.
 It contains information about various movies and TV shows available on Netflix, including attributes like title, director, cast, country, release year, rating, and more.